 Reference: AAD to Citrix Cloud

 Advanced multifactor authentication is provided by Azure AD.
 Turn-on the available features on the customer Azure AD, which enables Citrix Cloud users to use those capabilities by default.

 Image Management is the process of creating a master or golden image that contains the operating systems and all the required applications.
 A single image is delivered to multiple target virtual machines by the image provisioning mechanism.
-The Citrix Managed Desktops solution uses Citrix proven Machine Creation Service (MCS) technology to provision virtual machines on the Citrix Managed Azure Subscription.
+The CVAD Standard solution uses Citrix proven Machine Creation Service (MCS) technology to provision virtual machines on the Citrix Managed Azure Subscription.

 Machine Creation Services configures, starts, stops, and deletes virtual machines using Microsoft® Azure APIs.
 MCS is a disk-based provisioning approach that integrates well within the Microsoft® Azure cloud platform.
-Citrix Managed Desktops provides several Citrix-managed master images:
+CVAD Standard provides several Citrix-managed master images:

 Windows 10 Enterprise (single session)